Increase responsibility in yourself or your team

 While not always bad, diffusion of responsibility can have serious negative impacts on individuals in distress and, in some instances, the greater public.
 If you want to break the habit of defaulting to diffusion of responsibility, here are some ways you can practice intervening to help others—even if you’re not in a position of authority.

 • Practice and act in empathy: Put yourself in other people’s shoes regularly and use that compassion to fuel your strength to take action.
-If you see someone who needs help or something that goes against your values, have courage to act or speak up instead of going with the flow.
+If you see someone who needs help or something that goes against your values, have the courage to act or speak up instead of going with the flow.
+In groups that means avoiding going from empathy to apathy.

 • Learn a few basic skills to be prepared: The more you know, the more likely you’ll feel confident enough to stand up and take action.
 Try making yourself well-rounded with a variety of skills and knowledge to prepare yourself for different situations that may occur where you could step up.
 A few good starting skills would be CPR and first aid, how to change a tire, public speaking, and how to put out a fire.